 - 1. A student must be registered in the appropriate practicum course before undertaking any work on site; a student may not record or receive credit for practicum hours before the first day of the term in which they are registered. - 2.
 Students must provide a copy of current professional liability insurance in order to register for internship. - 3.
-Students are expected to enroll in courses for each term in person during the -Formal Registration dates for that term, as posted on the Doane College calendar.
-From time to time urgent circumstances may prevent a student from enrolling at the formal Registration time.
-Students may present a written petition to the Assistant Dean explaining why they were not able to register at regular Registration and request a late registration.
-No registrations will be accepted after the beginning of the sixth (6th) week of a term. - 4.
-A student engaged in a practicum must immediately notify the MAC program of any change in insurance status.
+Students are expected to enroll in courses for each term in person during the -Formal Registration | dates for that term, as posted on the Doane College calendar. - 4.
+A student engaged in an internship must immediately notify the MAC program of any change in insurance status.
 Insurance coverage must remain in force during the time the student is engaged in practicum activity.
 Failure to maintain active coverage or failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum. - 5.
-MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves a Practicum student or student in training, and before working with clients or recording practicum hours.
+MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves an internship student or student in training, and before working with clients or recording practicum hours. - 6.
+To engage in an internship experience, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
+Course work must be documented and on file in the students MAC graduate program records.

-- 6. To engage in a practicum, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
-Course work must be documented and on file in the students MAC graduate program records. - 7.
-Three types of records are required to be kept and submitted by practicum/internship students, including Site Agreement, Performance Appraisal and Log documenting hours engaged in appropriate training activity.: - a.
-Before beginning the Practicum, the student must obtain a Site Agreement, signed by the Site Supervisor. - b.
+- 7. Three types of records are required to be kept and submitted by practicum/internship students, including Site Agreement, Performance Appraisal and Log documenting hours engaged in appropriate training activity.: - a.
+Before beginning the Internship, the student must obtain a Site Agreement, signed by the Site Supervisor. - b.
 When advancing to the next level, i.e., moving from Practicum I to II or to internship, at the conclusion of each phase, the student is also responsible to obtain an original written Appraisal of their performance, signed by the site supervisor. - c.
 Time logs, documenting ---recording attendance and participation in the official activities of the practicum must be submitted, with an original site-supervisor signature verifying the accuracy of the log.